 - The system with A and B products is removed.
 Only products that are effective from 40°C or lower for light and medium soiling and 60°C or lower for heavy soiling can be Nordic Swan Ecolabelled.
-If the product is marketed as being effective at lower temperatures, it must fulfil the efficiency test at that temperature. - The list of substances that are excluded from use in products is extended with: Benzalkonium chloride, bisphenols, phosphates, MI (methylisothiazolinone), microplastics, NTA and colorants. - The definition of endocrine disruptors has been updated. - A policy requirement regarding sustainable, renewable raw materials have been introduced. - Palm oil, palm kernel oil and derivatives of palm oil or palm kernel oil must have RSPO certification and sugarcane must be certified to Bonsucro standard (EU REDII approved), version 5.1 or later version. - The CDV limit is only stated with chronic values.
-The limit values for CDV have been tightened for all degrees of soiling. - Biodegradability requirements aerobic and anaerobic (aNBO and anNBO) have been tightened for all degrees of soiling. - The requirement on long-term environmental effects has been changed regarding the following: Hydrogen peroxide is exempted, H411 and H412 classified surfactants are no longer exempted and the M-factor is included in the calculation of the weighted content of environmental hazards.
+If the product is marketed as being effective at lower temperatures, it must fulfil the efficiency test at that temperature. - The list of substances that are excluded from use in products is extended with: Benzalkonium chloride, bisphenols, phosphates, MI (methylisothiazolinone), microplastics, NTA and colorants. - The definition of endocrine disruptors has been updated. - Palm oil, palm kernel oil and derivatives of palm oil or palm kernel oil must have RSPO certification and sugarcane must be certified to Bonsucro standard (EU REDII approved), version 5.1 or later version. - The CDV limit is only stated with chronic values.
+The limit values for CDV have been tightened for all degrees of soiling. - Biodegradability requirements aerobic and anaerobic (aNBO and anNBO) have been tightened for all degrees of soiling. - The requirement on long-term environmental effects has been removed.